mxamber/twitter-archive-tools/README.md

 Useful for safety-related investigations (stalkers, abusers, etc) since Twitter doesn't offer tools to search among your followers.

+Due to Twitter's strict rate limits on the `followers/list` endpoint, this script takes about 5 minutes to run for every 1000 followers.

 ### Find popular tweets

 Sweet vanity …